localstack/docs/content/en/user-guide/chaos-engineering/subsequent-configs/index.md

 2023-11-10T00:00:01.606  INFO --- [   asgi_gw_1] localstack.request.aws     : AWS dynamodb.PutItem => 200
 ```

-Because of the retry mechanism, all items will make it to the DynamoDB table.
+Despite these errors, the retry mechanism ensures that all items are eventually added to the DynamoDB table.